Enterprise MFA Self-Service.

 Mandating MFA was the right security decision.
 It raised your authentication bar, reduced credential-based attack exposure, and put you on the right side of every compliance framework your auditors care about.
 There's no argument against it.

 The problem nobody fully anticipated: MFA only works when employees have an enrolled, functioning factor.
-And in a large enterprise, keeping every employee enrolled and unblocked is a continuous operational challenge — one that lands squarely on the helpdesk.
+And in a large enterprise, keeping every employee enrolled and unblocked is a continuous operational challenge that lands squarely on the helpdesk.

 Lost or replaced authenticator devices

 An employee gets a new phone.
 Their authenticator app, hardware token, or push notification enrollment doesn't automatically transfer.
-Before they can log in, they need a new MFA enrollment — and without a self-service path, that enrollment requires admin intervention.
+Before they can log in, they need a new MFA enrollment, and without a self-service path, that enrollment requires admin intervention.
 At 37,000 employees, device replacements happen constantly.
 Every one is a potential ticket.

 New hire MFA enrollment

 Every new employee needs to enroll their MFA methods before they can authenticate.
-Without a guided, self-service enrollment flow, onboarding becomes a helpdesk dependency — slowing first-day access and creating a backlog every time a hiring cohort comes through.
+Without a guided, self-service enrollment flow, onboarding becomes a helpdesk dependency, slowing first-day access and creating a backlog every time a hiring cohort comes through.

 MFA method changes and preferences